 Disclaimer: For Informational Purposes Only.

 Diterpene testing was conducted in 2009, and scientifically supervised at Columbia Food Labs of Oregon.
 Acid testing was conducted in 2008 and scientifically supervised by Intertek labs, a global lab testing provider.
+In 2017 additional Diterpine and Acid testing was conducted by Coffee Enterprises.

 This information is not intended to diagnose, treat, cure or prevent any disease or medical condition.
 Cafestol, Kahweol, and Acid lab tests may vary and only applies to the coffee samples analyzed.
 Tests were conducted according to each coffee maker manufacturer’s instructions.
 BodyBrew makes no claims, promises or guarantees about the accuracy, reliability, completeness, or adequacy of the information provided to us from third party providers.
 Lab tests may vary depending on type of coffee used and other variables.
 BodyBrew disclaims all liability for errors, inaccuracies or omissions that may occur as a result of testing errors.